🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 of reading

-Looking for the secret to lush houseplants without using chemicals?
+Looking for the secret to lush indoor plants without using chemicals?
 The answer might be on your lawn in the early morning.

-Collecting morning dew is an age-old, economical, and poetic method.
-But above all, it's the best way to obtain pure, soft, and non-calcareous water —a true elixir for your tropical plants that are sensitive to tap chlorine.
+Harvest themorning dewis an ancestral, economical, and poetic method.
+But above all, it's the best way to obtain a pure, soft and non-calcareous water, a true elixir for your tropical plants sensitive to tap water chlorine.

 1. Why is dew "liquid gold" for your plants?

 Dew is not rain.
-It is the result of the liquefaction of moisture in the air upon contact with the cool night air.
+It is the result of liquefaction of air humidity in contact with the nocturnal coolness.

-Unlike tap water, which is often "hard" (high in limescale and chlorine), dew is naturally distilled water.
+Unlike tap water, which is often "hard" (laden with lime and chlorine), dew is naturally distilled water.
 It offers two major advantages:

 2. The "Bath Towel" Technique

-There is a simple method for collecting this water without complex equipment.
-The best time is at dawn, generally between 6:00 and 8:00 a.m. , before the sun evaporates everything.
+There is a simple method to collect this water without complex equipment.
+The best time is at dawn, generallybetween 6:00 and 8:00 AM, before the sun evaporates everything.

 • A clean terry towel (or a large piece of cotton fabric).